Physical processes in protoplanetary disks: Disk evolution

 Disk evolution in the presence of thermally driven winds (such as photo-evaporative flows) can be described with this equation.
 Alternatively, we may consider a disk subject to an external torque that drives a radial flow with velocity $v_{r, ext}$.
 This adds an advective term,

-The qualitative evolution of the disk --- for example the tendency for the outer regions to expand to conserve angular momentum --- can be changed if there is even a modest external torque on the system.
+The qualitative evolution of the disk --- for example the tendency for the outer regions to expand to conserve angular momentum, or the steady-state surface density profile at small radii \cite{suzuki16} --- can be changed if there is even a modest external torque on the system.

-\begin{svgraybox} The evolution of disk populations is frequently modeled using the diffusion equation~(\ref{eq_disk_evolve}).
-In addition to the formal question of whether this is mathematically sensible, it is not entirely obvious that protoplanetary disks evolve significantly under viscous torques at all radii.
-In the outer regions, especially, it is possible that the initial surface density distribution is modified more by thermal or magnetic winds. \end{svgraybox}
+From an observational point of view the relative simplicity of equation~(\ref{eq_disk_evolve}) means that it is often used to model the evolution of disk populations and to fit the surface density profile of individual disks.
+This provides a useful connection to disk theory, but it should be remembered that the general validity of the simple diffusion equation is itself an open question.
+In the outer regions, especially, it is possible that the initial surface density distribution is modified more by thermal or magnetic winds than by internal redistribution of angular momentum.